jdrichardsappacad/react-2021/week-15/quizzes/01-classes-quiz.md

 <quiz>
   <question>
-    <p>Is a contructor function and super method required when building a class component in React?</p>
+    <p>Is a constructor function and super method required when building a class component in React?</p>
     <answer correct>No</answer>
     <answer>Yes</answer>
     <explanation>If you are not creating state or binding a method, the constructor function and super method are not required.</explanation>